Thoughts on Email

 HTML Emails Should Die

 This is âless and moreâ in action.
-I could have focused on discussing HTML mails from a web development point of view, but I didnât want to bother.
-Plaintext often does the trick just perfectly, and thus there is no need to complain about ever more and more broken implementations, longer development times due to the mĂ©lange of document structure and presentation, reuse problems, recommendations whether to send or host mail images, &c. pp.
+I could have focused on discussing HTML mails from a web development point of view, but I didnât bother.
+Plain-text often does the trick just perfectly, and thus there is no need to complain about ever more and more broken implementations, longer development times due to the mĂ©lange of document structure and presentation, reuse problems, &c. pp.

 About Me